Vinit-joshi2/Plant-Disease-Detection/README.md

 - Crop Types: Apple, Corn, Grape, Potato, Tomato, and more

+📂 Dataset
+- Source: <a href = "https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset/data"> Kaggle </a>

+- Contains thousands of labeled images of healthy and diseased leaves from various crops.

 This Porject demonstrates an end-to-end project for classifying plant diseases from leaf images.